Average Roof Replacement Price in Scranton

 If you're comparing roof replacement costs across cities, Scranton is genuinely affordable here — about 24% below what most Americans pay.
 That positions this PA smaller city as one of the more affordable options nationally.
 The local economy — a budget-friendly market where lower overhead attracts entrepreneurs priced out of bigger northeastern cities — is a key reason why.
 Below, we break down exactly what drives these numbers.

 Scranton sits within one of America's more affordable housing markets, where homeownership is within reach for most working families.
 Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.
 Meanwhile, world-class museums, restaurants, and universities within a short commute — if you don't mind the price of admission.
-For roof replacement specifically, the local market reflects a more relaxed labor market where service providers compete on price as much as reputation.
+For roof replacement specifically, the local market reflects a more relaxed labor market where businesses compete on price as much as reputation.

 What Matters Most